cscwcu/workshops/success-in-computer-science/time_management.md

 my calendar and seeing what events are next, when tests/projects are due, what my free time will look like, and of course any extra-curricular's going on.
 It's just a really good way to keep track of everything going on in your life.
-I personally just use my Apple calendar, but there are PLENTY of good apps out there than can help.
+I personally just use my Apple calendar, but there are PLENTY of good apps out there that can help.
 Just find one you like and stick with it!

 ## 3.3 Stick to a Schedule/Routine